scrapy/scrapy/docs/topics/settings.rst

 Default: ``[]`` (empty list)

-Configure which key/values should be stickied in :attr:`Request.meta`.
+Configure which key/values should be stickied in :attr:`Request.meta <scrapy.http.Request.meta>`.
 See :class:`~scrapy.spidermiddlewares.stickymeta.StickyMetaParamsMiddleware` for more info.

 .. setting:: TELNETCONSOLE_ENABLED